Disney World Special Events, Festivals and Parties

 Disney on Broadway Concert Series Dining Package

-- 2023 Disney on Broadway Concert Series Dining Package reservations were available to book on December 13, 2022.
+• 2024 Disney on Broadway Concert Series Dining Package reservations became available to book on December 19, 2023.
 For more information or to make a reservation, go to the Disney on Broadway Concert Series Dining Package page.
-Please note: admission to Epcot and a theme park reservation are required and not included in the price.
+Please note: Valid admission to Epcot is required and not included in the price.
 Advance reservations are highly recommended.

 Valentine’s Day